Andy Murray: What's next for the two-time Wimbledon champion? When can you see him on Sky Sports Tennis?

 Murray's name is among the field at the ATP 500 tournament held from February 26 - March 2.

+Shapovalov is currently ranked No 121 following an injury-ravaged 2023 season, but the Canadian is a former world No 10 and will no doubt pose a difficult opponent for Murray.

+Should Murray win his second match of the year, he'll face either fifth seed Ugo Humbert or Gael Monfils in the second round.

-A whole host of top names will feature including defending champion Daniil Medvedev, Andrey Rublev, Hubert Hurkacz, Karen Khachanov, Ugo Humbert, Adrian Mannarino and 2017 champion Murray.
+A whole host of top names will feature including defending champion Daniil Medvedev, Andrey Rublev, Hubert Hurkacz, Karen Khachanov and Adrian Mannarino.

 After that all eyes will be on the 'Sunshine Double' with Indian Wells being the first of nine ATP Masters 1000 tournaments from March 6-17.